-- Profile photos: Help your customers recognize your business on Google.
+- Google My Business Profile Photos: Help current and prospective patients recognize your medical practice on Google.

-- Cover photos: Showcase your page’s personality.
+- Google My Business Cover Photos: Showcase your profile’s personality through your Google My Business cover photo.
 Adding a cover photo automatically sets it as your listing’s preferred photo.
-This action doesn’t guarantee it populates as the first image for your business, but it does tell Google you prefer to display this photo.
-Individuals often mistakenly believe the profile photo is the preferred one.
+This action doesn’t guarantee it populates as the first image for your practice, but it does tell Google you prefer to display this photo.
+Individuals often mistakenly believe the profile photo is the preferred image.
 This is not the case!

-- Additional photos: Add different photos to spotlight features of your business that customers consider when making purchasing decisions.
+- Additional Google My Business Photos: Add additional photos to spotlight features of your medical practice that patients consider when making healthcare decisions.

 How to Add Google My Business Photos